Plugins

 • Integrate all upload-enabled collections with a third-party file host like S3 or Cloudinary

-• Add custom routes or GraphQL queries / mutations with any type of custom functionality that you can think of
+• Add custom endpoints or GraphQL queries / mutations with any type of custom functionality that you can think of

 const config = buildConfig({